-Though many believe these “little people” to be only the stuff of legends, several discoveries point to the contrary, the most significant of which, was a 14” inch fully formed mummy found in 1932.
-Called the Pedro Mountains Mummy, he was discovered when two men were digging for gold in the San Pedro Mountains about 60 miles southwest of Casper, Wyoming.
+Though many believe these “little people” to be only the stuff of legends, several discoveries point to the contrary, the most significant of which was a 14″ inch fully formed mummy found in 1932.
+Called the Pedro Mountains Mummy, he was discovered when two men dug for gold in the San Pedro Mountains about 60 miles southwest of Casper, Wyoming.

-As the men entered the cave they were surprised to see a small a pygmy-like man sitting cross-legged upon a ledge.
+As the men entered the cave, they were surprised to see a small pygmy-like man sitting cross-legged upon a ledge.
 The tiny mummy was only about 6 ½ inches tall in its seated position and estimated at 14 inches tall in a standing position.
-Its skin was brown and wrinkled, its forehead low and flat, its features displaying a flat nose, heavy-lidded eyes and a very wide mouth with thin lips.
+Its skin was brown and wrinkled, its forehead low and flat, features displaying a flat nose, heavy-lidded eyes, and a very wide mouth with thin lips.
 The face looked like that of an old man.
-It was so well preserved, its fingernails could still be seen on its hands and the top of its head was covered in a dark jelly-like substance that was still pliable.
+It was so well preserved, its fingernails could still be seen on its hands, and the top of its head was covered in a dark jelly-like substance that was still pliable.

-The two prospectors took their find to Casper, Wyoming and in no time, scientists came from all over the nation to have a look at the mummy.
-Sure that it was a hoax, extensive tests were performed when the professionals assumed it was a pieced-together work of taxidermy.
+The two prospectors took their find to Casper, Wyoming, and in no time, scientists came from all over the nation to have a look at the mummy.
+Sure that it was a hoax, extensive tests were performed when the professionals assumed it was a pieced-together taxidermy work.
 However, the anthropologists would soon be surprised to see that x-rays displayed a perfectly formed, manlike skeleton.
-The tests also showed that the mummy had been killed violently, as the spine was damaged, a collarbone broken, and the skull had been smashed in by a heavy blow.
+The tests also showed that the mummy had been killed violently, as the spine was damaged, a collarbone broken, and a heavy blow had smashed in the skull.
 The soft substance at the top of the head exposed brain tissue and congealed blood.
-After the tests were complete, the scientists estimated that the mummy was a full grown adult who was approximately 65 years old at the time of his death.
-One odd finding was that its teeth were overly pointed, having a full set of canines.
+After the tests were completed, the scientists estimated that the mummy was a full-grown adult who was approximately 65 years old at the time of his death.
+One odd finding was that its teeth were overly pointed, having a complete set of canines.

 These examinations were allegedly performed by the American Museum of Natural History and certified genuine by the Anthropology Department of Harvard University.
-However, alternate reports also say when the mummy was examined by the University of Wyoming, the body was found to be that of a deceased child.
+However, alternate reports also say that when the University of Wyoming examined the mummy, the body was found to be a deceased child.

-Other skeletons of the “little people” have said to have been found in other areas of the U.S. Near Cochocton, Ohio, a burial ground was reportedly discovered that contained the numerous remains of a pygmy race of people only about three feet tall.
+Other skeletons of the “little people” have said to have been found in other areas of the U.S. Near Coshocton, Ohio, a burial ground was reportedly discovered that contained the numerous remains of a pygmy race of people only about three feet tall.
 In 1876, another ancient graveyard was documented as having been discovered in Coffee County, Tennessee.
-The reports indicated the cemetery, covering some six acres, held the remains of thousands of dwarf like people.
+The reports indicated the cemetery, covering some six acres, held the remains of thousands of dwarf-like people.

-As to the prospectors who originally found the mummy, they soon returned to continue their search for gold.
-They registered their claim in Carbon County as the “Little Man Mine” but it never produced the gold that they had hoped for.
+As to the prospectors who initially found the mummy, they soon returned to continue searching for gold.
+They registered their claim in Carbon County as the “Little Man Mine,” but it never produced the gold they had hoped for.
 Today, a sign still stands in Shirley Basin that signifies the location of the mine.